nodejs/node/doc/api/stream.markdown

 Pushing a zero-byte string or Buffer (when not in [Object mode][]) has an interesting side effect.
 Because it *is* a call to [`stream.push()`][], it will end the `reading` process.
-However, it does *not* add any data to the readable buffer, so there's nothing for a user to consume.
+However, it does *not* add any data to the readable buffer, so there’s nothing for a user to consume.

 Very rarely, there are cases where you have no data to provide now,